 Is your child struggling to keep up in school?
-Do they find it hard to make friends, or get into trouble for wriggling around, or talking too much in class?
+Do they find it hard to make friends, get into trouble for wriggling around, or talking too much in class?
+Perhaps they struggle with expressing themselves emotionally, become easily frustrated, or withdraw and shut themselves away .

 It is likely that your child is struggling with some form of developmental delay.
 This means that early stages of development were missed, or are incomplete.
 As parents, we don’t always know where to turn for help.

-I offer a comprehensive program to identify and address immaturities in your child’s early development.
 There is much more to learning than simply reading and writing.
-Screening for developmental delay will take into account social, emotional, behavioural, physical and academic learning.
+Screening for developmental delay will take into account social, emotional, behavioural, physical and academic development.

 Screening for Developmental Delay